cybercongress/cybernomics/bostrom/README.md

 To optimize parameters for launching the Bostrom Network.

-An idea is to model the value of BOOT token through the understanding of established network effects in Ethereum.
+We model the value of the BOOT token through the understanding of established network effects in Ethereum.
-Then we can forecast claim dynamics and address growth based on approximated network effects.
-Assuming some demand for cyberLinks based on address growth we can adjust the supply of cyberLinks accounting for computing capability and so that Volt (V) token price could grow.
+Further, we forecast gift claim dynamics and address growth based on approximated network effects.
+Assuming some demand for cyberLinks based on address growth we adjust the supply of cyberLinks accounting for computing capability and the growth of Volt (V) token price.
 The given model also allows defining inflation parameters of BOOT to optimize investments into the hardware infrastructure.

 ## Time

 We model Bostrom Network simulation as a (discrete) sequence of events in time.
-We define the `timestep` variable (syn `t`) as integer number of time steps since the network launch. `timestep` is used in formulas and definitions across this specification and defined as:
+We define the `timestep` variable (syn `t`) as an integer number of time steps since the network launch. `timestep` is used in formulas and definitions across this specification and defined as:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}t = \lfloor{time\_from\_launch\_in\_years \cdot timesteps\_per\_year}\rfloor"></p>

 where `time_from_launch_in_years` is time from the system launch expressed in years (float data type).

 For purposes of modeling we use `timestep` equal to 1 day.
 The simulation period is equal to 10 years (`sim_period` `10`) .

 ### Simulation Parameters